Related Posts

 Peptide Stability and Degradation

-One of the major challenges in developing peptide-based anti-Lyme disease agents is their inherent instability and susceptibility to degradation.
+One of the significant challenges in developing peptide-based anti-Lyme disease agents is their inherent instability and susceptibility to degradation.
 Peptides can be easily broken down by enzymes in the body or through chemical reactions, limiting their effectiveness as therapeutic agents.
 Researchers are actively exploring strategies to enhance peptide stability through modifications such as cyclization or incorporation into nanoparticles.
 Overcoming these stability issues is crucial to ensure the viability and efficacy of peptide-based treatments.

 Delivery Methods